HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

 ### Direct Claim - 2nd method

 This method allows a direct claim of special UTXOs generated deterministically from a BaseAddress.<br/>
-This is a special usecase for users that can't generate a signed message, and requires they create this special UTXO in the old mainchain before the migration.
+This is a special usecase for users that can't generate a signed message, and requires they create this special UTXO in the old mainchain before the migration.<br/>
 It is similar to the previous 'Direct Claim - 1st method', but here the  UTXO is a P2SH  1-of-2 multisig, on which one of the public keys is calculated from the beneficiary Base address.
 The other public key is a real one, so it is possible for the user to remain in control of their funds on Zend using this owned key.

+This method can be invoked by anyone (not mandatory the sender of the claim tx  to be the same destination address).

 The Solidity method to execute this claim is the following: